Skip over main navigation

 Main sources of income

-Legal Aid Agency contracts in Housing and Debt, Asylum, Community Care, Public Law and Family Law.
+Legal Aid Agency contracts in Housing, Discrimination, Welfare Benefits, Asylum, Community Care, Public Law and Family Law.

 For more information see individual service pages: